codetalks-new/vscode-snippets-ext-template/README.md

 This is a project will help you create your vscode snippets extensions easier and quicker.

 For example,you want to add a `forof` snippet for JavaScript.
-You only need to a an simple item in `snippets-src/snippets.json`,like this:
+You only need to add an simple item in `snippets-src/snippets.json`,like this:

 ```json
 {